jakartaee/jakartaone.org/content/2021/turkish/_index.md

 {{< grid/section-container id="registration" containerClass="backdrop padding-bottom-40 padding-top-40" >}}
 {{< grid/div class="container" isMarkdown="false" >}}
 {{< events/registration event="turkish" year="2021" >}}
 JakartaOne Livestream is a one-day virtual conference for developers and technical business leaders that brings insights into the current state and future of Jakarta™ EE and related technologies focused on developing cloud native Java applications.
 This is the first edition of the event entirely in Turkish.

+The call for papers for JakartaOne Turkish is open from June 1 until June 30.
+If you have an interesting topic related to Cloud Native Java you wish to share with the Turkish Java community, submit a proposal to speak at the event.
 {{</ events/registration >}}
 {{</ grid/div >}}
 {{</ grid/section-container >}}